catb0t/need-for-madness-source/README.md

 - `master` contains the Procyon source as a base, and has useful differences from other branches merged into it

-- `deprecations` is where we fix deprecation warnings and other things reported by -Xlint:all
+- `depr` is where we fix deprecation warnings and other things reported by -Xlint:all

 later there might come a branch where we make it run on Java 8+....

 ## Bugs
 Things that are wrong and different from the official Game.jar

-- Skybox colours are black with white clouds here, but are properly coloured in the reference implementation
+- Skybox colours aren't set properly and are always black, but are properly coloured in the reference implementation
   - <s>Medium::setsky: might confuse RGB and HSB values for some reason</s>
   - Medium::setsky and setsnap seem to interpret values from stageN.txts just fine
   - Perhaps the colors are transparent and the Frame background is leaking through?
 (Madness::main, line 52)
 - Music doesn't play (???)
-- Many deprecation errors, even with Java 7 (100 warnings with -Xlint:all)
+- Many deprecation errors, even with Java 7 (100s of warnings with -Xlint:all)
   - Fixing would allow running on newer Java, and might also fix bugs with Java 7
+- When another car is closer to a world model (like a jump) than your camera, the other car model is consistently visible through the world model
+  - This happens in the official game too, except much less often

 ## Notes
 - Fixed zero-division errors in xtGraphics